 Interested in a survey of important database concepts and terminology?
-This post defines 16 essential database key terms concisely and accurately.
+This post concisely defines 16 essential database key terms.

 Data has value.
 Actually, data is value.
 Data has proven to be the most important commodity in the digital economy.
 Data's actual value continues to grow, and the limits of its prospective value are pushed every day.
 Data is the new everything.

 Data needs to be curated, coddled, and cared for.
 It needs to be stored and processed, so that it may be transformed into information, and further refined into knowledge.
 The mechanism for storing data, subsequently facilitating these transformations, is, clearly, the database.

 This post presents 16 key database concepts and their corresponding concise, straightforward definitions.

 The selection of terms for this topic is especially difficult, so a whole host of reasons.
 Suffice it to say that these 16 concepts do not adequately represent all important terminology related to databases.
 I hope that they do, however, provide a jumping off point for those interested in learning more about databases, and their design and management.

 1. Relational Database

 A relational database is one which employs the relational model, in which the raw data is organized into sets of tuples, and the tuples organized into relations.
 This relational model imposes structure on its contents, in contrast to unstructured or semi-structured data of the various NoSQL architectures.

 2. Database Management System (DBMS)